Sammy-ssp/disasterresponsepipeline/README.md

 ## Files in the Repository <a name="filesintherepository"></a>

-- app folder contains the following:
+App folder contains the following:
 - templates: Folder containing
-- index.html: Renders homepage
+-   master.html: Renders homepage
 -   go.html: Renders the message classifier
 - run.py: Defines the app routes

-- data folder contains the following: disaster_categories.csv: contains the disaster categories csv file disaster_messages.csv: contains the disaster messages csv file DisasterResponse.db: contains the emergency db which is a merge of categories and messages by ID process_data.py: contains the scripts to transform data models folder contains the following: random_forest.pkl: contains the RandomForestClassifier pickle file train_classifier.py: script to train ml_ipeline.py
+Data folder contains the following:
+- disaster_categories.csv: contains the disaster categories csv file
+- disaster_messages.csv: contains the disaster messages csv file
+- DisasterResponse.db: contains the emergency db which is a merge of categories and messages by ID
+- process_data.py: contains the scripts to transform data

+Models folder contains the following:
+- random_forest.pkl: contains the RandomForestClassifier pickle file
+- train_classifier.py: script to train ml_ipeline.py

 ## Results <a name="results"></a>